Mi-Jeong

 invention is able to produce waves having energy density values

-and the dose application is much more uniform.
-Additionally, the
+are reduced and the dose application is much more uniform.

-present invention also may allow the user to make more precise
+apparatus of the present invention also may allow the user to

-energy density adjustments than an apparatus generating only
+make more precise energy density adjustments than an apparatus

-focused shock waves, which is generally limited in terms of
+generating only focused shock waves, which is generally limited

 [0114] The treatment of the above mentioned plant tissue or body